joshmoody24/joshmoody.org/src/content/blog/how-developers-communicate-on-github.md

 Analyzing how developers communicate on GitHub reveals a lot about project management and community dynamics.
 Or something.
 ChatGPT wrote that.
 I don't care if this project is useful; I did it on a whim.

-In future posts, I'll explore how these communication styles vary between projects and how much they impact project growth and popularity.
-Stay tuned!
+In future posts, I'll explore how these communication styles vary between web frameworks and how much they impact project growth and popularity.
+[Read part 2 here.](../web-framework-developer-communication-analysis)